irenecamper/LMS-zscore-calculator/README.md

 ## Overview

-This repository provides a complete R-based pipeline for computing standardized **Z-scores** for both **DXA-derived** and **anthropometric** measurements.
-Z-scores for DXA-based measurements using LMS model outputs adapted from the Austrian LEAD Study and anthropometric measurements are derived from Frithioff-Boejsoe_2019.
+This repository provides a R-based pipeline for computing **Z-scores** for both **DXA-derived** and **anthropometric** measurements.
+Z-scores for DXA-based measurements using LMS model outputs from the Austrian LEAD Study and anthropometric measurements are derived from Frithioff-Boejsoe_2019.

 The workflow includes: